-ARTICLE VII - PERIODIC TESTING
+ARTICLE VII PERIODIC TESTING

-- A. Backflow prevention devices shall be inspected and tested at least semi-annually for high hazard applications and at least annually for low hazard applications.
+A. Backflow prevention devices shall be inspected and tested at least semi-annually for high hazard applications and at least annually for low hazard applications.
+All new devices in new facilities shall be tested for positive operation upon installation.
 Responsibility for ensuring inspections and testing and providing certification to the Department shall be the Owner's.
-Failure to certify inspections and testing on the required schedule shall void the permit and be grounds for discontinuation of water service. - B. Testing and Inspection of all devices to include reduced pressure principle backflow devices, testable double check valve assemblies, and testable pressure vacuum breakers shall be performed by a New Hampshire certified backflow prevention device tester. - C. Any backflow preventer, which fails during a periodic test, shall be repaired or replaced.
+Failure to certify inspections and testing on the required schedule shall void the permit and be grounds for discontinuation of water service.

+- B. Testing and Inspection of all devices to include reduced pressure principle backflow devices, testable double check valve assemblies, and testable pressure vacuum breakers shall be performed by a New Hampshire with a current Backflow Prevention Device Inspector/Tester Certification from the New England Water Works Association (NEWWA).. - C. Any backflow preventer, which fails during a periodic test, shall be repaired or replaced.
 When repairs are necessary, upon completion of the repair, the device shall be re-tested at Owner's expense to ensure correct operation.
 High hazard situations shall not be allowed to continue unprotected if the backflow preventer fails the test and cannot be repaired immediately.
 The Owner is responsible for spare parts, repair tools, or a replacement device.
 Parallel installation of two (2) devices is an effective means of ensuring that uninterrupted water service during testing and repair of devices is maintained; and is strongly recommended when the Owner desires such continuity. - D. Backflow devices will be tested more frequently than specified in "A" above, in cases where there is a history of test failures and the Department feels that due to the degree of hazard involved, additional testing is warranted.
 Cost of the additional testing will be borne by the Owner. - E. Failure to test a backflow prevention device as required, or failure to repair a device when needed shall result in termination of the water service.

-ARTICLE VIII - RECORDS AND REPORTS
+ARTICLE VIII RECORDS AND REPORTS